SpomiDou/SpomiDou/README.md

 same fandoms (the beatles, skins uk, chiikawa, ace attorney, death note, etc... if you see me with a skin of smth that you like just talk to me ^_^ ), anyone nice, also you can int w me whenever u want, if you see me, dont be shy and talk 2 me!! <br>
 <br>
 <b>dni</b><br>
-basic dni criteria yk (be nice, dont act weird, dont be problematic) over 25, under 15, viviziepop fans of her or her work, bnha fans<br>
+basic dni criteria yk (be nice, dont act weird, dont be problematic) over 25, under 15, viviziepop fans of her or her work, bnha fans, roleplayers <br>
 <br>
 <b>byi</b><br>
 maybe sometimes i could do suicide jokes or related, also silly sexual jokes if i'm close enough to you (but no if i feel uncomfortable with the age gap ofc, 2 years over or under)<br>